drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/2_fakes.md

 verify calls made during a test or verify behavior in general, then you should use a [Mock](/rhum/v2.x/tutorials/test-doubles/mocks).

-In this tutorial, you will learn how to create fakes:
+In this tutorial, you will learn how to create fakes as well as cause them to do the following:

-- One fake will return some value.
+- Shortcut a method to return a static value.
+- Shortcut a method to return a value using a callback.
-- One fake will throw an error.
+- Shortcut a method to throw an error.

 ## Creating a Fake